Saturday, October 31, 2009

 The Herschel list as compiled by Fr.
 Kemble was saddled by typos, duplications, non-existent objects, and objects with incorrect coordinates.
 Some of the problems were Herschel’s, some were Kemble’s, but all needed to be fixed.
 Once the ACAC folks were done, they found they were left with a list of 400 galaxies, clusters, and nebulae that would be visible in “reasonable” telescopes: 6-inches and up for the most part.
 The AL built the list into an Observing Club with certificates and pins and rules and yadda-yadda-yadda, The Herschel 400, and the rest, as they say, is amateur astronomy history.

 As amateurs always do, though, we wanted more.
-As the sizes of our telescopes increased, the quality of our eyepieces improved, and the influence of high-tech aids like computer atlases and digital setting circles and go-to began to be felt, the Herschel 400 began to seem pretty tame.
+As the sizes of our telescopes increased, the quality of our eyepieces improved, and the influence of high-tech aids like computer atlases and digital setting circles and goto began to be felt, the Herschel 400 began to seem pretty tame.
 Into the breach stepped the Rose City Astronomers of Portland, Oregon.
-This fine astronomy club took it upon themselves to cull another 400 objects from the H list.
+That fine astronomy club took it upon themselves to cull another 400 objects from the H list.
 In due course, the AL was running a “Herschel II” Club.

 What is the Herschel II like?
 There is no denying its objects are tougher than those in the first go-round.
 The original H has some fairly challenging DSOs, but really nothing that will make a C8 owner sweat.
 The Part 2?
 The Rose City folks advise you to think “10-inches” minimum, and given what I’ve seen thus far, that is probably not a bad idea.
 I would also guess, however, that somebody with some experience and some good skies could probably whip this thing with an 8—or even smaller scope—without much trouble.
 It’s no secret that, given good skies, the knowledge level of today’s amateurs and the quality of their equipment means conquering objects called “impossible for an 8-inch” ten years ago is easy even for Bubba down to the club.